Contact Us

 Key questions about NBA accreditation in India

 NBA (National Board of Accreditation) is India's apex statutory body for accrediting technical education programs.
 NBA accreditation validates that your engineering program meets international quality standards for curriculum, teaching, learning outcomes, and graduate competencies.
-NBA-accredited B.Tech programs gain Washington Accord recognition, enabling graduates to work internationally without re-assessment.
-Additionally, NIRF rankings heavily weight NBA accreditation, government funding schemes prioritize accredited institutions, and 78% of students prefer NBA-accredited colleges.
+B.Tech programs accredited under Tier-1 gain Washington Accord recognition, enabling graduates to work internationally without re-assessment.
+Additionally, NIRF rankings heavily weight NBA accreditation and government funding schemes prioritize accredited institutions.
 For institutions, NBA accreditation signals quality to industry employers, enhances institutional reputation, and improves placement outcomes.

 Outcome-Based Education shifts focus from "what is taught" to "what students learn."
 OBE requires institutions to define specific, measurable learning outcomes at institutional (Vision/Mission), program (PEOs), graduate (POs), and course (COs) levels.
 OBE mandates that curricula be designed backward from desired graduate attributes (12 Washington Accord POs), and that teaching/assessment directly measure student achievement of these outcomes.
 NBA made OBE mandatory to ensure that engineering graduates possess globally-recognized competencies (problem-solving, design, communication, ethics, teamwork).
 Without OBE, institutions cannot demonstrate graduate quality to NBA evaluators.